 - Area Requirements conceptual lot lines are provided on the Lot Detail found on sheet 2.
 Regarding the configuration of lots 5, 6 & 7,8, 34, 42, 43, & 53.
-We believe one blanket deviation would be best as there are no lots only units, a deviation is requested. - Wetland See comments under wetland response below. - Woodlands see attached Woodland Study Plan and deviation requests.
+We believe one blanket deviation would be best as there are no lots only units., a deviation is requested. - Wetland See comments under wetland response below. - Woodlands see attached Woodland Study Plan and response from Deak Planning and Design.